 For more information, please contact [email protected].

 Meredith Lilly is a senior fellow with CIGI’s Global Security & Politics Program, effective February 2017.
 At CIGI, Meredith’s research is focused on trade policy, Canada-US relations and international security issues.

-Patricia Goff is a CIGI Senior Fellow.
+Patricia Goff is a CIGI senior fellow.
 She is also an associate professor of political science at Wilfrid Laurier University and the Balsillie School of International Affairs.
-She specializes in international political economy, with a particular interest in trade, intellectual property, and the cultural capacity of international organizations.
-At CIGI, Patricia’s research will focus on global, plurilateral and regional trade arrangements.
+She specializes in international political economy, with a particular interest in trade, intellectual property and the cultural capacity of international organizations.
+At CIGI, Patricia’s research focuses on global, plurilateral and regional trade arrangements.